Eucidaris

-Eucidaris is a genus of cidaroid sea urchins known as slate pencil urchins.
+Eucidaris is a genus of cidaroid sea urchins known as slate pencil urchins (named after slate pencil).
 They are characterised by a moderately thick test, a usually monocyclic apical disc, perforate and non-crenulate tubercles and nearly straight ambulacra with horizontal pore pairs.
 The primary spines are few and widely spaced, stout with blunt flat tips and beaded ornamentation and the secondary spines are short and apressed.
 They originated in the Miocene and extant members of the genus are found in the tropical Indo-Pacific Ocean, East Pacific, Atlantic Ocean and Caribbean Sea.

 Species

 The World Register of Marine Species lists the following species: